linux-application-whitelisting/fapolicyd/README.md

 NOTES
 -----
-* Its highly recommended to run in permissive mode while you are testing the daemon's policy.
+* It's highly recommended to run in permissive mode while you are testing the daemon's policy.

 * Stracing the daemon can deadlock the system.